Unleash/unleash-flutter-sdk/README.md

 You can use this client with [Unleash Enterprise](https://www.getunleash.io/pricing?utm_source=readme&utm_medium=flutter) or [Unleash Open Source](https://github.com/Unleash/unleash).

-This is a tiny Unleash Frontend SDK you can use together with [Unleash Frontend API](https://docs.getunleash.io/reference/front-end-api#using-the-unleash-front-end-api) or [Unleash Edge](https://docs.getunleash.io/reference/unleash-edge).
+This is a lightweight Unleash Frontend SDK you can use together with [Unleash Frontend API](https://docs.getunleash.io/reference/front-end-api#using-the-unleash-front-end-api) or [Unleash Edge](https://docs.getunleash.io/reference/unleash-edge).
 This makes it super simple to use Unleash from any Flutter app.

 ## How to use the client as a module